web-work-tools/indieweb/content/posts/indiewebcamp-wiki-participation.md

 ## [Start a page](https://indieweb.org/start_a_page)

-To start a page on the indiewebcamp wiki, either
+To start a page on the IndieWebCamp wiki, either

 * Edit an existing page.
 Add a link to new-page, then save the page.
 * Click the new-page link, then click "edit this page."